earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api05-get-data-api-r.md

 ## [1] "https://data.colorado.gov/resource/tv8u-hswn.json?county=Boulder&$where=age%20between%2020%20and%2040&$select=year,age,femalepopulation"
 ```

-Then, we import the data directly into a data.frame using the `fromJSON()` function
+Then, you import the data directly into a data.frame using the `fromJSON()` function
 that is in the rjson package.